 Hood River Garden Tour

 This tour of private and public gardens in the community is open to the public and conducted as both an educational event as well as a fund-raiser for the program.
 All Master Gardeners are asked to volunteer during the garden tour.
 Each garden on the tour has Master Gardeners working to guide folks through the gardens and answer questions.
 Educational spots are displayed in the gardens and refreshments are provided.
 Garden tours are currently held every other year.
-The next tour is planned for 2015.

 Mount Hood Parkdale Bicentennial Garden